 The Spoils Of Hitler’s Inner Circle

 Unity Mitford wasn’t the only sister enamored with fascism.
 Her older sister, Diana, began an affair with Oswald Mosley, the leader of the British Union of Fascists.
-Against their father’s wishes, the sisters joined Mosley’s organization on a trip to Nuremberg, Germany, where they attended the infamous 1933 Nuremberg Rally that foreshadowed Hitler’s rise.
+Against their father’s wishes, the sisters joined Mosley’s organization on a trip to Nuremberg, Germany, where they attended the infamous 1933 Nuremberg Rally that foreshadowed Hitler’s rise to power.

 Enchanted by the sight of Hitler, Unity Mitford soon moved to Munich with the hope of meeting him in person.
 Upon arriving in the city, she took to frequenting his favorite restaurant, the Osteria Bavaria.
 For months, she sat a table or two away from the Führer until he took notice and invited her to dine with him one afternoon.